 Shooting Without Bullets is co-led by Amanda D. King (Founder & Creative Director) and Kelsi Carter (Impact Director).

-Amanda D. King is a conceptual artist, activist, and legal scholar on the front lines of the ideological tension between the state and the state of black America.
+Amanda D. King is an artist, activist, and educator.
 Her artistic practice involves analog photography, creative direction, public art and arts education as activism.
 Her work explores black subjectivity and seeks to awaken society to the enduring struggles and residual strengths of black people.
 She is interested in the nexus between the individual experiences of black folks and the systemic issues of race, gender, and socioeconomics that affect us all.
 In a society that weaponizes blackness to maintain white supremacy, she uses imagery as force to compel racial equity and justice.

 Kelsi Carter is social impact innovator who uses her skills in project management, program and curriculum development, and nonprofit administration as a means to create solutions to social problems affecting marginalized and underserved populations.
 Her work experience and advocacy interests span the topics of youth advocacy and empowerment, health equity, criminal justice system reform and abolition, disability rights, behavioral health systems improvement and stigma reduction, along with any other systemic issues that prevent an individual or group from living as their best and highest self.